25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures3.md

 ### Business Logic

-The stored procedure `usp_ReorderInventory` automatically initiates a reorder for a given item identified by `@@itemId` based on the inventory levels stored in the `Inventory` table.
-The specific reorder logic (thresholds, quantities, etc.) is not evident from the provided information but is presumably contained within the missing SQL code.
+The stored procedure `usp_ReorderInventory` automatically triggers a reorder for a specific item identified by `@@itemId` based on predefined inventory thresholds within the `Inventory` table.
+The exact reorder logic (e.g., quantity to order) is not evident from the provided information but is implicitly defined within the procedure's missing SQL code.

 ---